google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 [todo: insert animated gif of screen fitting]

-1. Find your page
+1. Open your page
-1. Open the inspector
+2. Open the inspector
-1. Goto emulation
+3. Goto emulation
-1. Pick your device and refresh the page.
+4. Pick your device and refresh the page.

 Using this flow really helps you in the early stages of your project as you can quickly see how it would look across devices.